Evesham loop line: Developments from 1960

 A frequent regular interval passenger service was introduced between Birmingham and Redditch in April 1960.
 This greatly reduced the availability of paths for freight trains over the single-track section north of Redditch, and nearly all through freight traffic passing over this section was diverted to the main line via the Lickey Incline.
 Meanwhile, there was an increase in the Woodford Halse to South Wales traffic from Broom Junction, and in 1960 a double-track east-to-south spur was constructed at Stratford on Avon.
 This enabled all the Woodford Halse traffic to be diverted to the Honeybourne route, leaving only local goods services, and the Oxford-South Wales freight trains running over the Evesham–Ashchurch section.
 Broom station was closed on 1 October 1962, a few months after the line from Broom West to Broom East had closed on 1 July 1962.

 On 1 October 1962 the Alcester–Evesham section was closed temporarily to all traffic without warning, because of "the unsafe condition of the line".
 Next the double-track Evesham–Ashchurch section was closed on 9 September 1963, because of the considerable expenditure necessary to maintain the track for heavy freight movements.
 The section between Evesham and Ashchurch soon followed, closing for passengers on 17 June 1963.

 In 1962, British Railways announced the intention of withdrawing passenger services on the 28-mile stretch between Redditch and Ashchurch.
 The proposals originally entailed the complete closure of Harvington and Ashton-under-Hill stations and the retaining of facilities for full wagon loads at Hinton, with all other stations remaining for freight and parcels traffic.
 But further developments caused all stations on the branch south of Alcester, except Evesham, to be closed completely from 1 July 1963.

 These events left the Barnt Green to Redditch section as a short branch of less than 5 mi.
-This was proposed for closure as part of the Beeching Axe, but was reprieved due to a local campaign, as well as Reddich gaining the designation of a New Town.
+This was proposed for closure as part of the Beeching Axe, but was reprieved due to a local campaign, as well as Redditch gaining the designation of a New Town.
 However in the late 1960s its service was reduced to just four trains daily at peak times.
 This persisted until 1980, when an hourly service was extended to Redditch on the newly upgraded Cross-City Line.
 This was upgraded to half-hourly in 1989.
 In the early-1990s, British Rail electrified the branch.
 In 2014 a passing loop was constructed on the branch at Alvechurch and this allowed the service to be further upgraded to three trains per hour.